straker/kontra/CONTRIBUTING.md

 # Contributing

-By participating in this project you agree to abide by the terms in the[Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by the terms in the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

 ## Goal